 Zapier will then ask you to create your first Zap.
 A Zap is a sort of recipe that tells Zapier what to do:

-where to send it to: they call these Actions, for example, creating a new card in a Trello list is an Action.
+2. Where to send it to: they call these Actions, for example, creating a new card in a Trello list is an Action.

-If you create your Zap from a Zap template, your zap will be pre-populated with defaults.
+If you create your Zap from a Zap template, your Zap will be pre-populated with defaults.
 If not, you will start with a blank zap.

 Step 3: Select the Parseur trigger

-You will now choose which type of Trigger you want to use.
+You will now choose which type of trigger you want to use.

-You have 2 main triggers visible:
+You have two main triggers:

-New Document Processed: this is the default trigger to choose.
+• New Document Processed: this is the default trigger to choose.
 It will be triggered every time a document has been successfully processed.

-New Document Not Processed: use this trigger when you want to be notified with a document could be processed by Parseur
+• New Document Not Processed: use this trigger when you want to be notified with a document could be processed by Parseur

 Step 4: Connect Zapier to Parseur